8 stylish Airbnbs in Tokyo

 Miraie shared house

-If you’re happy to share and want to experience a residential neighbourhood then this home Shinagawa is an interesting option.
+If you’re happy to share and want to experience a residential neighbourhood then this home in Shinagawa is an interesting option.
 The house is owned by a Japanese-Taiwanese couple who are advocates of shared living and host both long and short-term guests.

 They have a daughter and a dog.
 You’ll have your own bedroom, but are encouraged to interact with the family and other guests in the shared social spaces.
 There’s also a rooftop bath.